MaastrichtU-IDS/doap-workshop/README.md

 #### Task 3: Git push-origin master [5 min]

 Add your 📥  `doap-project.ttl` file in your project folder.
-If you have selected a IDS project from our repository (Scenario 2), send us the file and we will upload the `.ttl`file.
+If you have selected an IDS project from our repository (Scenario 2), [send us](c.utrillaguerrero@maastrichtuniversity.nl) an email with the file and we will upload the `.ttl`file.

 >  ⚠️ ***Your project will automatically be added to the website tomorrow*** ⚠️